UnitedEffects/ueauth/README.md

 ### FREE FOR STARTUPS

-The commercial version of UE Auth is 100% free to use for startups with less than $1M in funding, $500K in revenue, and 10K monthly active users.
+The commercial version of UE Auth is 100% free to use for startups with less than 50 B2B users for 12 months.
 Contact us at [solution@unitedeffects.com](mailto:solution@unitedeffects.com) to discuss.

 ## Support